-My favorite way of installing themes is to use a PPA.
-This way you get the themes updated automatically.
+My favourite way of installing themes is to use a PPA.
+This way, you get the themes updated automatically.
 All you have to do is to use three lines of code, one by one.

 2. Using .deb packages to install themes

-Some theme developers provide .deb executable for their theme.
-All you need to do is to download the .deb package and double click on it to install the theme like any other software.
-Take Masalla icon theme for example.
-You can download the .deb files from SourceForge.
+Some theme developers provide a .deb executable for their theme.
+You only need to download the .deb package and double-click on it to install the theme like any other software.

 This is perhaps the most common way of providing themes.
-If you go to GNOME Looks website in search of themes, you’ll find that themes come in zip or tar archive form.
-Don’t worry, installing themes this way is also not a big deal.
+If you go to the GNOME Look website in search of themes, you’ll find that themes come in zip or tar archive form.
+Don’t worry; installing themes this way is also not a big deal.

-Let’s download Ant GTK theme from the link below.
+Let’s download the Ant GTK theme or Orchis theme.
 You’ll have to go to the Files section.
 If you see more than one file, it’s because this theme has some variants.
 These variants are similar but varied a little in terms of looks.
 For example, there could be a dark variant of a theme.

 Once you have downloaded it, you’ll have to do one extra stuff here.